tfabris/RebootCableModem/README.md

 task for it there.
 Create the job so that it runs the script once every five minutes continuously.
 If you have edited the script to alter its timing intervals, then configure the job accordingly.

+####  Consider other related tasks:
+You might choose to run other tasks in a time window which falls either before or after the modem performs its nightly self-healing reboot.
+For example, if this script is configured to reboot the modem at 3:20 AM, then you might want to configure some other things on your network to perform other nightly tasks shortly before or after that time, to ensure they are not interrupted by the modem's nightly reboot, or so that they synergize with the modem reboot.
+Make sure that whatever tasks you're performing have a buffer of about 5-10 minutes before or after, since this script only has an accuracy window of about 5 minutes.
+In my case, my Synology NAS has its own nightly reboot, which I schedule to occur at 3:30 AM, so that it can run its DDNS (dynamic domain name service) update after the router has rebooted at approximately 3:20-3:27 AM.

 Behavior